gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 > 3. network
 > 4. physical

-* What therom determines the bandwidth of a noiseless channel?
+* What theorem determines the bandwidth of a noiseless channel?
 > Lanknist?
 Nyquist?

-* What therom determines the bandwidth of a noisy channel?
+* What theorem determines the bandwidth of a noisy channel?
 > Shannons

 * Name of the transport protocol that is unreliable datagram: